jdlaubrie/jdlaubrie.github.io/README.md

 # jdlaubrie.github.io

-This is the GitHub repository used to create a simple academic website.
-[The tutorial can be found here.](http://marisacarlos.com/pages/create-simple-academic-website)
+This is the GitHub repository used to create a simple academic/personal website.

-This tutorial and website are heavily based on the tutorial and website from [Karl Broman](http://kbroman.org).
-Thanks Karl Broman!
+This website is heavily based on jekyll-now theme for GitHub pages, [jekyll-now](https://github.com/barryclark/jekyll-now).
+Thanks for the template!

+However I have learned a lot from Broman's website, there are some tutorials and his simply css template helped me to understand how to work with stylesheets.
+[Karl Broman](http://kbroman.org); thanks Karl Broman!

 ---